adaptui/react/RFCs/select-component.md

 ## The Goal:

-Build a select component which would follow the aria best practices.
+Build a select component which follows the aria best practices.
 Select component should be composable, flexible, accessible & renderless.

 The single select will follow WAI-ARIA specs for the list box pattern.
-These are the key resources we need to create this Select
+These are the key resources we need to create this Select.

 - https://www.w3.org/TR/wai-aria-practices/examples/listbox/listbox-scrollable.html
 - https://www.w3.org/TR/wai-aria-practices/examples/listbox/listbox-collapsible.html